 - Deductions for contributions to the D.C.
 Statehood Delegation Fund, Taxpayer Support for Afterschool Programs for At-risk Students, or the Anacostia River Cleanup and Protection Fund.

-How to file your District of Columbia income tax
+How can I file a District of Columbia income tax return?

 - Get in-person help — The OTR also offers free walk-in help at its customer service center at 1101 Fourth Street SW, Suite W270, Washington, D.C.
 20024 from 8:15 a.m. to 5:30 p.m.
 Monday through Friday.
 You can get help with tax forms, preparing income tax returns, payment agreements, your refund status and other issues.